Data Privacy and Security

 11. How to Contact Us

-If you have questions regarding the processing of your data, your rights as a data subject, or a specific consent given, you can contact us free of charge.
+If you have questions regarding the processing of your data, your rights as a data subject, or a specific consent given, you can contact us without incurring any costs other than the cost to transmit your message.

 For exercising any of the rights listed in Section 10, please send an e-mail to: